ADVANCED TUTORIALS

 ) and allows you to disable an action until a date.
 These actions are called inactive or future, and are those that cannot be done until a certain date.

-Imagine that next April 20 there is a concert that you would like to attend, but tickets are not offered for sale until April 1.
+Suppose there’s a concert on April 20 you’d like to attend, but tickets don’t go on sale until April 1.
 You do not want to have this action visible since it cannot be done, so you can assign an activation date using the command :start

 :